On Point Motorsports

-On Point Motorsports is an American professional stock car racing team that fields the No. 30 Toyota Tundra part-time in the NASCAR Craftsman Truck Series for Ryan Vargas and Chris Hacker.
+On Point Motorsports was an American professional stock car racing team that fielded the No. 30 Toyota Tundra part-time in the NASCAR Craftsman Truck Series for multiple drivers.

 History

 On July 11, 2018, former JGL Racing crew chief Steven Lane and a group of investors formed the team.
 The team announced that they would attempt to make their debut on August 16 at Bristol.

 Xfinity Series

 With the formation of their team on July 11, 2018, they announced plans to compete in the NASCAR Xfinity Series “soon”, although these plans never came to fruition and the team has not attempted to run in the Xfinity Series since then and in addition to that their stock of NXS chassis were sold off to MBM Motorsports in 2019.

 Truck Series

 In July 2018, Steven Lane and a group of investors along with James Whitener, Sr. who followed Lane from JGL Racing, formed the team and its No. 30 truck.